lagleki/livla/README.md

 ## la sutysisku

 In order to test la sutysisku
-* clone this repo
-* `npm run start`
-* livla/index.js is started, it should download XML dumps from jbovlaste.lojban.org
+* enter your docker environment via `podman run -it livla /bin/bash`
-* `COMPRESS=false npm run sutysisku ; cp -avr build/sutysisku/* ~/your-public-folder/`
+* `COMPRESS=false npm run sutysisku`
 ** la sutysisku gets compiled.
-You can test it either locally from `~/your-public-folder/` folder (which you may wish to be made accessible from a https address as well for a full staging env)
+You can test it either locally fromthe outside of your docker environment from `build/sytysisku` folder (which you may wish to be made accessible from a https address as well for a full staging env)